-- You must have a degree equivalent to a good second-class British Bachelors Honours degree (ie. a 2.1 - Second Class Upper Division - or above); or, exceptionally, a minimum of seven years' work experience in journalism.
+- You must have a degree equivalent to an upper second class British honours degree; or, exceptionally, a minimum of seven years' work experience in journalism.

 - It is highly desirable that you have some relevant work experience in journalism.
 This may be paid work, an internship, student journalism at your university/college, freelance work, or a combination of these.

-- If English is not your first language, you must get a minimum overall score of 7.0 in the IELTS English language test, including at least 7.0 in the Writing element of the test.
+- If English is not your first language, you must get a minimum overall score of 7.0 in the IELTS English language test, including at least 7.0 in the writing component of the test.
+In countries where there are no IELTS testing centres, or no conveniently close IELTS testing centres in neighbouring countries, a TOEFL score may be submitted.
+We have set the cut-off TOEFL score (equivalent to a 7 in IELTS) at 97.
 (See also 'English Requirements', below)

 Other Suitable Qualifications